 Definitely spine problems due to the lifestyle, people have a lot of stress.

-• How does the lifestyle here adversely affect people, for instance eating so much meat?
+• How does the lifestyle here in Argentina adversely affect people, for instance eating so much meat?

 •What type of exercise do you do?